Southern Rhodesia in World War II: Women

-White Southern Rhodesian women served in the war with auxiliary female units, in far greater numbers than in World War I. The Southern Rhodesian government set up three women's services: the Women's Auxilitary Volunteers (WAV), the Women's Auxiliary Air Service (WAAS), the Women's Auxiliary Military Service (WAMS) and the Women's Auxiliary Police Service (WAPS).
+White Southern Rhodesian women served in the war with auxiliary female units, in far greater numbers than in World War I. The Southern Rhodesian government set up the Women's Auxilitary Volunteers (WAV), the Women's Auxiliary Air Service (WAAS), the Women's Auxiliary Military Service (WAMS) and the Women's Auxiliary Police Service (WAPS).
 Most Southern Rhodesian servicewomen served domestically within these organisations, while some went to East Africa with the First Aid Nursing Yeomanry.

 The WAV, run by the Ministry of Defence, recruited and trained female personnel for the WAAS and the WAMS, which respectively came under the Air and Defence Ministries.
 According to the official statement announcing their formation, the services' purpose was "to substitute women for men wherever necessary and practicable throughout the military and air forces within Southern Rhodesia."

 Recruitment for the women's services began in June 1941.
 Most volunteers were married women, many of them the wives of military men.
 The air and military services both offered a wide variety of positions.
 In addition to jobs as typists, clerks, caterers and the like, women served as drivers and in the stores and workshops.
 Many of the women in the air service did skilled work, checking flying instruments, testing parts and doing minor repairs.
 The women of the Auxiliary Police Service served as BSAP officers both in stations and on the streets.

 Members of Southern Rhodesia's white female population who did not join the forces still contributed to the war in various ways.
 Women worked in munitions factories and engineering workshops in Salisbury and Bulawayo.
 The Women's National Service League, which thousands of women joined before the war even started, revived the role white Rhodesian women had played in World War I, sending the colony's servicemen overseas parcels containing warm clothes, newspapers, razor blades, soap, food and minor luxuries such as sweets, tobacco and novels.
 Efforts such as these did much to keep the troops' morale up.